maddada/auto-brightness-and-saturation/README.md

 <br/>

 ### Description:
-Automatically change color settings for CS2, Escape From Tarkov, and other games (please post requests in the discussions).
+Automatically change color settings for CS2, Escape From Tarkov, and other games/programs (please post requests in the discussions).

 <br/>